Frequently Asked Questions

 Q: How do you get the water out of the two units when

-A: Remove the electrodes, put the lid on the alkaline side, and pour
+A: Remove the electrodes, tighten the lid on the alkaline side, and pour

 out the acid water.
-Then immediately put the lid on the acid side
+Then immediately tighten the lid on the acid side

-and immediately remove the lid from the alkaline side, and pour out
+and then remove the lid from the alkaline side, and pour out

 Q: How long does alkaline and acid water last?

-A: The pH remains pretty constant because is determined by the
+A: The pH remains pretty constant because it is determined by the

 mineral content which doesn't change.
 The oxidation reduction